Wondering if you should try a migraine diet? Need advice for flying? What about cooking and cleaning with MdDS?

 Traveling by Car & Air

-• For many, driving is better than being a passenger.
+- Being the driver is usually better than being a passenger.
 The front seat of the car is usually better than the back.

 Computers & Work